- 700 g (1½ lb) beef "digital muscle" (see note) or other stew-friendly beef such as shank, round or chuck, cut into 1-inch thick pieces.

 - 4-inch piece daikon, cut into 1-inch slices (I didn't use this in the video, but it's a nice addition if you have it)

 - Optional condiments: Chili vinegar (any kinds of chilies soaked in 5% white vinegar for at least 15 minutes before using).
 Fried garlic is great on this too!

-Notes: This cut of beef is officially called “super digital flexor muscle” which is a part of the cow’s hind legs.
-It is unique in the clear marbling of tendons all throughout the meat.
+This cut of beef is officially called "super digital flexor muscle" which is part of the cow's hind legs.
+It has very distinct marbling of tendons all throughout the meat.